yr542/Variant_Identification_Applicaton___VIA___V2/README.md

 * This fork has a docker hub repository available here [yr542/variant_identification_application_via](https://hub.docker.com/r/yr542/variant_identification_application_via).
 * The updated stable docker image is placed as a container on Github as well.

+## Acknowledgements

+We gratefully acknowledge the contributions of:

+- **[Isabelle Schrauwen](https://phoenixmed.arizona.edu/isabelle-schrauwen-phd)** – Principal Investigator of our lab, providing guidance and support.
+- **Yasmin Rajendran** – Contributor to pipeline development, documentation, and creator of the Quality Control GitHub repository.